 MEDDIC has stood the test of time.
-Since its inception some twenty-odd years ago, MEDDIC has gone on to be embraced and adopted by enterprise sales organizations worldwide.
+Since its inception more than twenty years ago, it has been embraced by enterprise sales organizations worldwide.

-It would appear the doers of MEDDIC were too busy doing!
+It seemed the doers of MEDDIC were too busy doing.

 Why is MEDDIC Timeless?